 This is the time that the old feathers fall off to make room for new ones.
 During this time, which can last from 2 to 6 months, your hens will take a break from their normal laying.
 Also during this time, the oviduct will rejuvenate so that egg-laying in the spring is productive.
 After the first molt, molting happens annually usually in the fall when the hours of light per day decrease.

 The process can be sped up by eliminating light in the coop for around six weeks.
-If you do this during colder weather that requires heat in the coop, make sure to use a red brooder light so they don’t mistake a heater light with daylight.
+If you do this during colder weather that requires heat in the coop, make sure to use a red brooder light so they don’t mistake a heater light for daylight.

 Raising Chickens Through Adulthood